cookies on oviahealth.com

 Determine your primary support person.
 This person would be responsible for driving you home, making sure you are fed, and helping you with basic needs.
 This could be your partner, a close friend, a family member, or a postpartum doula — whoever they are, it’s important that you can rely on them.

-Make a clear documented plan of your expectations for those first forty days with your support person.
+Make a clear, documented plan of your expectations for those first forty days with your support person.
 If it seems like too much for them to take on alone, bring on more than one person so they can work in shifts to support you and your baby.
-It’s important that whoever you choose is encouraging, non-judgemental, and capable of supporting you holistically.
+It’s important that whoever you choose is encouraging, non-judgmental, and capable of supporting you holistically.

 Set up a food chain

 Don’t be afraid to ask for what you need.
-Everyone is going to want to meet your little one, so ask them to bring basics when they visit.
+Everyone is going to want to check on you and meet your little one, so ask them to bring basics when they visit.
+If you’re not up for visitors, most folks are more than happy to help regardless.
 Request that family and friends drop off food so you don’t have to spend any energy thinking about what you are going to eat and preparing food.

 Make sure to clearly articulate your dietary needs ahead of time!
 Here’s one option for organizing meals: https://www.mealtrain.com.
 There are plenty of other resources with similar functionality.